-In November 2017, we entered into a one-year credit agreement with a commercial bank in Hong Kong, which provided a revolving loan facility of up to an aggregate maximum amount of HK\$750.0 million (US\$95.8 million), or 90% of its equivalent in Renminbi.
+In November 2017, we entered into a one-year credit agreement with a commercial bank in Hong Kong, which provided a revolving loan facility of up to an aggregate maximum amount of HK\$750.0 million (US\$96.0 million), or 90% of its equivalent in Renminbi.
 The facility will expire in November 2018.
 We are entitled to elect the interest period for each advance, including one, two or three months.
 In case of drawdowns in Hong Kong dollars, the interest rate is 1.5% per annum over HIBOR for the relevant interest period.
 In case of drawdowns in Renminbi, the interest rate is 1.5% per annum over the Renminbi HIBOR for the relevant interest period.
 All amounts borrowed under the agreement, including interest accrued thereon, should be repaid or re-borrowed at the end of each interest period.
-As of September 30, 2018, we had an outstanding borrowing balance of RMB446.1 million (US\$57.0 million) under the facility, which was guaranteed by Mr. Leaf Hua Li and pledged by shares of our margin financing clients with market value of HK\$924.3 million (US\$118.1 million) as collateral.
+As of December 31, 2017, we had an outstanding borrowing balance of RMB380.0 million (US\$58.4 million) under the facility, which was guaranteed by Mr. Leaf Hua Li and pledged by shares of our margin financing clients with market value of HK\$1.3 billion (US\$166.3 million) as collateral.

-In December 2017, we entered into an uncommitted revolving loan agreement with a commercial bank in Hong Kong of a facility in the amount of up to HK\$500.0 million (US\$63.9 million) or its equivalent in U.S. dollars or Renminbi.
+In December 2017, we entered into an uncommitted revolving loan agreement with a commercial bank in Hong Kong of a facility in the amount of up to HK\$500.0 million (US\$64.0 million) or its equivalent in U.S. dollars or Renminbi.
 This facility will expire in December 2018.
 Each drawdown will bear interest at a floating rate, which will be determined on a case-by-case basis in accordance with the lender's practice and shall be agreed by us.
-As of September 30, 2018, the outstanding balance of the loan was HK\$460.0 million (US\$58.8 million), which was guaranteed by Mr. Leaf Hua Li.
+As of December 31, 2017, the outstanding balance of the loan was HK\$300.0 million (US\$38.4 million), which was guaranteed by Mr. Leaf Hua Li.

 In December 2017, we entered into a loan agreement, at an interest rate of 5.8% per annum, with an aggregate amount of up to US\$8.0 million or its equivalent amount in Renminbi with a commercial bank in China, of which HK\$5.0 million (US\$0.6 million) is revolving with maturity date in December 2018, while the remaining HK\$3.0 million (US\$0.4 million) is non-revolving and will expire in December 2020.
-We repaid all outstanding balance in September 2018.
+As of December 31, 2017, the outstanding balance of the loan was HK\$16.7 million (US\$2.1 million), which was guaranteed by Mr. Leaf Hua Li.